KabilanMA/database-management-system/Content/2-Entity-Relationship-Model/EntityRelationshipModel.md

 [^1]:An Entity is an object that exists and is distinguishable from other objects and is represented by a set of attributes.
 An entity set is a set of entites of the same type that share the same properties.
 [^2]:A relationship is an association among several entites.
 A relationship set is a mathematical relation among n >= 2 entities, each taken from entity sets.
+[^3]:The set of attributes that allows distingushing among weak entities is called the discriminator or partial key.